zuercher/influxdb/docs/tsm/TSI_CARDINALITY_PROPOSAL.md

  - Tombstoned measurements sketch

 We would also need to scan all WAL files and, for each WAL file, update the sketches associated with the index.
+WAL files contain no persistent sketches.
 Any series or measurements in the WAL files would be added to the series and measurement sketches, and any tombstoned series or measurement entries would be added to the tombstoned sketches.
-The end result would be four in-memory sketches for each shard.
 Persistent sketches in the TSI files would only be updated during compactions.
+Logically each shard will contain four sketches, but in practice each shard will contain a set of four sketches for every TSI file and WAL file belonging to the shard.

 ##### Building an index sketch

-When a new TSI file is created as the result of a full compaction, a new sketches will be generated for both the series and measurements within the index.
+When a new TSI file is created as the result of a full compaction, a new sketch will be generated for both the series and measurements within the index.
 This will involve scanning and hashing with a 64-bit hash function, every series and measurement value within the index.
-A suitable hash function for this purpose would be [MurmurHash3][4], which is optimised to generate 128-bit hash values on 64-bit architectures (we can use the first 64 bits for the series/measurement hash).
+A suitable hash function for this purpose would be [xxhash][4].
 Each hashed value will then contribute to the appropriate sketch.
-Finally, the tombstone sketches will be reinitialised as empty sketches, since there will no longer be any tombstone entries in the index.

 Some prototyping and testing may be needed, but I would suggest a starting point for the precision of the HLL++ sketch to be `14`, which will require a sketch size of around `16KB`.